 Instead of creatine, this product has betaine anhydrous.
 Jacked Factory says this ingredient helps with your strength routine.

-3 - CELSIUS Orange On-the-Go Powder Stick Packs
+3 - CELSIUS Orange On-the-Go Powder Stick Packs (Best Without Artificial Additives)

 The one downside with the ingredients is that it has a proprietary blend.
 It’s hard to say if the ingredient amount matches how much I need for it to be effective.